 About the workshop

-It covers the fundamentals of human anatomy by adopting the classical approach of ‘anatomy through drawing and rehearsal’.
-It involves sessions of anatomical drawing, followed by supervised observation of brain prosections.
-Students will be provided with a diagrammatic workshop, and will practise the drawing and labelling of core brain structures.
-They will also visit the the Hunterian Museum of Anatomy at Wits University.
+It covered the fundamentals of human anatomy by adopting the classical approach of ‘anatomy through drawing and rehearsal’.
+It involved sessions of anatomical drawing, followed by supervised observation of brain prosections.
+Students were provided with a diagrammatic workshop, and practised the drawing and labelling of core brain structures.
+They also visited the the Hunterian Museum of Anatomy at Wits University.

 About Professor Turnbull